rjc59/Flask-Chat/README.md

 ## Description:
 A web app to host and manage chat rooms.

+## Requirements:
+Python 3 and pip

+## Setup:
+1. In a given directory, setup a python virtual environment with: "python -m venv venv"
+	* Or "py -3 -m venv venv" or "python 3 -m venv venv" depending on your OS and if you have multiple python versions installed.
+The key is that python 3 is used.
+1. In this directory, cd to the venv\Scripts\ directory (on Windows) or the venv/bin directory (on Linux)
+1. Run "source activate" (on Windows) or ". activate" (on Linux)
+	* The shell prompt should change to show the name of the activated environment
+1. Install Flask with: "pip install Flask"
+1. Install SQLAlchemy with: "pip install Flask-SQLAlchemy"
+1. This gives you a virutal environment to use for flask apps requiring SQLAlchemy.
+You can deactivate the environment by running "source deactivate" (on Windows) or "deactivate" (on Linux)

 ## Running:
-*  Initialize the database by setting the FLASK_APP environment variable to chat.py and running "flask initdb"
+1. Initialize the database by setting the FLASK_APP environment variable to chat.py (e.g. "export FLASK_APP=chat.py") and running "flask initdb"
-*  Set the FLASK_APP environment variable to chat.py and run with "flask run"
+1. Run with "flask run"
+1. Navigate to 127.0.0.1:5000 (the default ip for running flask apps) in your browser

 ## Specifications:
 1. When visiting the page for the first time, users should be given the chance to create an account or login